rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Title Updated Successfully
   - title value will reflect the new title
+- 400: If the title is an empty string or longer than 100 characters
+  - title value will be undefined
 - 401: The authentication token was not provided or was invalid
   - title value will be undefined
 - 403: The user is not the owner of the project